ietf/vul-reporting-guidance/vul-reporting-guidance.md

 Note that the mailing list name might not be the same as the working name.

-For anything sent to a WG list, also consider sending a CC: to the general reporting alias, <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)>, to provide additional visibility to the Security Area Directors.
+For anything sent to a WG list, also consider sending a CC: to the general reporting alias, <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)> (link to PGP key below), to provide additional visibility to the Security Area Directors.

 ### 10. Contact the general alias

-As a last resort, vulnerability reports can always be sent to the <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)> and the [Security Area Directors](https://www.ietf.org/about/groups/iesg/members/) will make a best effort to triage and action the information.
+As a last resort, vulnerability reports can always be sent to the <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)> (link to PGP key below) and the [Security Area Directors](https://www.ietf.org/about/groups/iesg/members/) will make a best effort to triage and action the information.

+## Secure Communication

+PGP encrypted messages using the PGP Key (link to .asc) with a fingerprint of XXXX XXXX XXXX XXXX XXXX  XXXX XXXX XXXX XXXX XXXX can be sent to <[protocol-vulnerability@ietf.org](mailto://protocol-vulnerability@ietf.org)>